LeoAlbu125/drone-api/README.md

 This will install all of the required packages we selected within the `requirements.txt` file.

+If you are facing problens with libs compatibility try to use the requirements_v2.txt instead.

 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.